ufuayk/Genius-Start-Page/README.md

 - ~~Social media redirect commands.
 Great convenience.~~
 - ~~Adding more advanced search features and search engines.~~
-- Improved mobile support and fully responsive design.
-- Allowing users to install their own themes.
-CSS.
+- Increase the number of sites that can be navigated with redirect commands.
+- Dark mode.
+- Ability to easily find out the weather forecast.
+- Ability to add custom backgrounds.
 - History recall and search suggestions features.
 - Adding mini games that can be run with simple commands.
 Like Chrome dino.
-- Increase the number of sites that can be navigated with redirect commands.
 - Ability to add minimal and functional widgets to the page.
+- Allowing users to install their own themes.
+CSS.
-- Chrome and Firefox extension. | *Possible.*
+- Chrome and Firefox extension.

 ## 💰 Donations